awsdocs/aws-elemental-mediastore-user-guide/doc_source/monitoring-cloudwatch-logs-format.md

 ErrorCode
 The MediaStore error code \(such as `InternalServerError`\)\.
 If no error occurred, the `-` character appears\.
 An error code might appear even if the status code is 200 \(indicating a closed connection or an error after the server started streaming the response\)\.

+ExpiresAt
+The object's expiration date and time\.
+This value is based on the expiration age set by a [transient data rule](policies-object-lifecycle-components.md#policies-object-lifecycle-components-rules-seconds-inline) in the lifecycle policy that is applied to the container\.
+The value is `ISO-8601` date time and is based on the system clock of the host that served the request\.
+If the lifecycle policy doesn't have a transient data rule that applies to the object, or if there is no lifecylce policy applied to the container, the value of this field is `null`\.
+This field applies only to the following operations: `PutObject`, `GetObject`, `DescribeObject`, and `DeleteObject`\.

 HTTPStatus
 The numeric HTTP status code of the response\.